Educational Studies Department (EDS)

 Social and Emotional Foundations of Learning

-This course will address the foundations of learning in early childhood through social and emotional foundations.
-The course will address curriculum planning and assessment from a social and emotional perspective.
-Environmental influences on child mental health, including toxic stress and poverty, will be explored, as will the role of the teacher in responding to child trauma.
-Guidance strategies founded on the democratic classroom and Pyramid Model will be examined and applied.
-Anti-bias, social justice, and equity education in the birth-grade 3 setting will be addressed.
-Prerequisite: ECE 214, ECE 215; EDS 318 or concurrent enrollment.
+This course addresses the foundations of learning in early childhood through social and emotional foundations as well as curriculum planning and assessment from a social and emotional perspective.
+Environmental influences on child mental health, including toxic stress and poverty, are explored, along with the role of the teacher in responding to child trauma.
+Guidance strategies founded on the democratic classroom and Pyramid Model are examined and applied.
+Anti-bias, social justice, and equity education in the birth-grade 3 setting are addressed.
+Prerequisite: ECE 216; EDS 318 or concurrent enrollment.
 Offered Fall, Spring.

 ECE 335 Cr.3